If you are planning on starting an ecommerce website, then EKM and Wix will probably have come to your attention. But which one is the better option?

 Once you are using the platform, it is very easy to contact the EKM team as they have a live chat icon in the admin dashboard.
 If you would like to speak to EKM over the phone, then they very helpfully leave their contact phone number and support pin on the dashboard homepage.

-While this all does sound great, contacting Wix support isn’t the easiest thing to do as their help centre will more than likely refer you to a help article, rather than providing you with Wix’s contact info.
+Wix now offers 24/7 support to all users, with VIP customers also getting access to priority support and while this sounds great, contacting Wix support isn’t the easiest thing to do as their help centre will more than likely refer you to a help article, rather than providing you with Wix’s contact info.
 This can make it a little frustrating to start with, especially if you need to sort something out ASAP!

 Hosting & Performance